thalesthoughts/thalesthoughts/README.md

 My research interests include physics beyond the Standard Model, such as dark matter models, early-universe cosmology and inflation, neutrino physics, and astrophysical phenomena like black holes, gravitational waves, and the large-scale structure of the universe.

+My academic interests also extend to metaphysics, ontology, philosophy of mind, language, and logic, alongside ethics and moral philosophy.

 I work primarily in scientific computing and computational astrophysics, focusing on theoretical modeling, simulations, and data analysis.

 I use Python and C++ for scientific computing, leveraging libraries such as NumPy, SciPy, Matplotlib, Pandas, and Seaborn, and I conduct research in Jupyter Notebook, with larger simulations and workflows managed using cloud technologies like Kubernetes.